swing-research/PatternRecognition-jupyterbook/logistic-regression.md

 We also explained how the parameters of this optimization algorithm, such as the initial guess and **learning rate** $\eta$ govern the speed and the accuracy of the model.

+*In conclusion, if you come across classification problems in pattern recognition, you should definately use logistic regression!*